 - 1. Official tunnels are 18" wide by the height of the sidewall bales used in their construction, set on their taller horizontal sides, and covered by boards. - 2.
 All courses include at least one Official Tunnel.
 All tunnels which meet the standards for the Official Tunnel for the class level are automatically deemed Official Tunnels. - 3.
-Tunnel location, configuration, length, number of openings, and turns vary by class level, see Class descriptions starting on page 19. - 4.
+Tunnel location, configuration, length, number of openings, and turns vary by class level, see "Regular Classes" on page 17. - 4.
 Any roofed gap between bales which does not meet Official Tunnel specifications is an Incidental tunnel (i.e., two bales angled together with a gap and a bale on top).
 Dogs may complete any number of Incidental tunnels but those tunnels do not count toward the official tunneling effort.
 Incidental tunnels do not have to be covered by boards. - 5.
-If a course has part or all of a higher Class level tunnel in it to help with course changes and nesting and the dog completes the higher level tunnel, it will count as the official Tunnel.
-The tunnel must meet or exceed the minimum critera of the current Class level.
+If a course contains a legal higher Class level tunnel to help with course changes and nesting and the dog completes the higher level tunnel, it will count as the Official Tunnel.
 There must be at least one level-appropriate Official Tunnel on each course, and dogs are never required to complete a tunnel made for a higher level class.